-- 5. The construction of any roofed accessory structure over 20 square feet in floor area requires a building permit.
-All permit applications must indicate the proposed use of the structure and must include a drawing that shows the exact location on the property with distance(s) from the adjacent lot line(s). - 6.
-The Director has the power to grant administrative variances to the requirements of clauses 1 through 5 above when the roofed accessory structure is accessory to a country club, golf course.
+- b.
+Except for greenhouses, Eexterior walls of roofed accessory that are accessory to single-family detached dwellings must be any material listed in sentence a above or factory finished powder-coated metal, except that pre-engineered metal buildings are not allowed. - c.
+Except for greenhouses, Rroofing materials and roofing colors must match that of the principal building. - d.
+Height may not exceed 20 feet in a residential district. - 5.
+The construction of any roofed accessory structure over 20 square feet in floor area requires a building permit.
+All permit applications must indicate the proposed use of the structure and must include a scaled drawing (i.e. 1" = 30') that shows the exact location on the property with distance(s) from the adjacent lot line(s). - 6.
+The Director has the power to grant administrative variances to the requirements of clauses 1 through 5 above when the roofed accessory structure is accessory to a country club, golf course. - 7.
+Roofed accessory structures may not be located: - Within any drainage easement, sewer easement, or other easement as shown on any recorded plat. - b.
+Within any stream buffer or impervious surface buffer. - c.
+Within the Floodplain.